buddhist-uni/buddhist-uni.github.io/_content/reference/drops.md

   - tagalog
 ---

-Five minutes a day of fun, free, and effective vocabulary acquisition in a large number of Eastern (and Western) languages---Chinese, Thai, Japanese, Korean, Vietnamese, Indonesian, Tagalog and many many more.
+Five minutes a day of fun, free, and effective vocabulary acquisition in a large number of Eastern (and Western) languages---Chinese, Thai, Japanese, Korean, Vietnamese, Indonesian, Tagalog, and many others.